rasools/rasools.github.io/content/event/20230525_CRISPR/index.md

 - **Embed** your slides (e.g. Google Slides) or presentation video on this page using [shortcodes](https://docs.hugoblox.com/reference/markdown/).

 Further event details, including [page elements](https://docs.hugoblox.com/reference/markdown/) such as image galleries, can be added to the body of this page. -->

+Over the course of two days in [CRISPR as a research tool in cancer and regenerative medicine](https://www.scilifelab.se/event/crispr-as-a-research-tool-scilifelab-international-symposium/), a gathering was held that brought together prominent international experts specializing in CRISPR technology and its applications in fundamental cancer research and regenerative medicine.
+Attendees had the chance to delve into a more comprehensive comprehension of CRISPR's capabilities and constraints as a research instrument.
+This encompassed its role in precise genome editing, as well as its application in extensive functional genomics studies and impartial screenings.
+Additionally, we showcased the latest advancements in our AddCell project during this conference.